Ping-pong for basis-conjugating HNN-extension of free group

-The sets \(U_t\) are non-empty and disjoint.
-We say that a subset \(S \subset G\) is \textit{greedy}, if it satisfies the following property: if the concatenation of two words \(uu'\) is already in the normal form, and \(u \in S\), then \(uu' \in S\).
-Clearly, each \(U_t\) greedy.
+The sets~\(U_t\) are nonempty and pairwise disjoint.
+We say that a subset~\(S\) of~\(G\) is \textit{greedy} if it possesses the following property: if the concatenation of two words~\(uu'\) is already in the normal form, and~\(u \in S\), then~\(uu' \in S\).
+Clearly, each~\(U_t\) is greedy.